all-birds birds

 Range and Habitat

-Grosbeaks can be found year round in northwestern U.S. and southern Canada.
-They range form the Rocky Mountain region south to northern Mexico.
-They winter in Mexico and most of the U.S.
+Grosbeaks can be found year round in northwestern U.S., and southern Canada.
+They range from the Rocky Mountain region south to northern Mexico.
+They winter in Mexico, and most of the U.S.

 Breeding and Nesting